Cleeves Cove: History

 The word cove in Scots means 'cave'.
-John Smith published a monograph entitled Cleaves Cove Stalactites and Stalagmites, published by Mr. Elliot Stock in which he provided drawings and a detailed description of these structures within the cave system, many of which have been destroyed.
+John Smith published a monograph entitled Cleaves Cove Stalactites and Stalagmites, published by Elliot Stock in which he provided drawings and a detailed description of these structures within the cave system, many of which have been destroyed.
 The site was previously known as the 'Elfhouse' or 'Elfhame' the locals at that time believed that these magical creatures had made this their abode.
 Ness calls the site Glen O'Dusk or the Elf-hame, the caves being the Elf-house.

 The cave system was formed in Dusk Glen when the waters of the Dusk (Dubh-Uisge, Gaelic for 'black water') ran through and eroded the limestone, followed by a period when it was relatively dry allowing the stalactites and stalagmites to form and finally a progressive infilling with soil washed in from above, resulting in a partial infilling of the caves and passageways; at this point John Smith obtained permission from Captain Blair, R.N., of Blair House to explore and ultimately remove some 300 tons of material.
 The cave now lies 40 ft above the Dusk Water due to the excavation of the gorge by the river.
 Near the middle is a spacious chamber, 35 ft long by 27 ft broad and 12 ft high.
 The internal surfaces of the chambers and passageways are covered with calcareous incrustations and numerous crevices branch off in all directions.
 It was regarded in Victorian times as one of the greatest natural curiosities in Ayrshire.

 The fictional Dr Duguid refers to "Smith's Room" in the caves, although he did not know if Smith was a hermit, smuggler or covenanter.
 The name is a coincidence as the recollections are before John Smith's time.